JoelCourtney/pantheon/README.md

 $ cargo build
 ```

+If you make any changes to the client-side code, you do need to rebuild the server, because the contents of those files are bundled directly into the binary to avoid relying on environment variables.

 ### UI Style

 If you make any changes in `src/www/uikit-custom`, you will need to rebuild uikit.
 In the root of the repo, do that with: